 Soybean futures are expected to trade lower today: Angel Commodities

-According to Angel Commodities, Soybean futures are expected to trade lower of good supplies and lower demand but the prices may recover in current week on lower level buying but prices.
+According to Angel Commodities, Soybean futures are expected to trade lower of good supplies and lower demand but the prices may recover in current week on lower level buying.

 Angel Commodities' report on Soybean